Prompt criticality: Criticality

 An assembly is critical if each fission event causes, on average, exactly one additional such event in a continual chain.
 Such a chain is a self-sustaining fission chain reaction.
-When a uranium-235 (U-235) atom undergoes nuclear fission, it typically releases between one and seven neutrons (with an average of 2.4).
-In this situation, an assembly is critical if every released neutron has a ^{1}/_{2.4} = 0.42 = 42 % probability of causing another fission event as opposed to either being absorbed by a non-fission capture event or escaping from the fissile core.
+When a uranium-235 (U-235) atom undergoes nuclear fission, it releases an average of 2.43 neutrons, most commonly two or three.
+In this situation, an assembly is critical if every released neutron has a ^{1}/_{2.43} = 0.41 = 41 % probability of causing another fission event as opposed to either being absorbed by a non-fission capture event or escaping from the fissile core.

 The average number of neutrons that cause new fission events is called the effective neutron multiplication factor, usually denoted by the symbols k-effective, k-eff or k.
 When k-effective is equal to 1, the assembly is called critical, if k-effective is less than 1 the assembly is said to be subcritical, and if k-effective is greater than 1 the assembly is called supercritical.